chaosraine/codge/src/site/notes/10-19 💢 Bardacht/14 Blog/2021/2021-03-01-time-management-for-executive-dysfunction.md

 These rest of these are free apps: (some of the following will be affiliate links which means if you do make an account or sign up for a paid upgraded version I may receive a commission at no cost to you.
 Thanks!)

-- [Obsidian](https://obsidian.md) - in 2023, I use [[70-79 CODGE/Learning Obsidian/Obsidian\|Obsidian]] for all my digital note-taking, task management, project organization, and even writing and publishing this website.
+- [Obsidian](https://obsidian.md) - in 2023, I use [[60-69 〰️ Dialann/68 Using Obsidian/Obsidian\|Obsidian]] for all my digital note-taking, task management, project organization, and even writing and publishing this website.
 - [Trello](https://trello.com/laurenreese7/recommend) - A kanban app - a system with organized cards laid out in a visual manner (this is my go-to app for everything because I love being able to see everything)
 - [Todoist](https://todoist.com/r/lauren_reese_eugpzq) - a to-do app with natural language input.
 Supports several different views, recurring tasks, reminders, etc…
 - [Tody](http://todyapp.com) - for household cleaning management